 What you will find here are comments on intellectual and cultural matters relating mainly to the Renaissance, but certainly not confined to that.
-It grows out of my own scholarly interests which do not fit easily into current academic boundaries: I am a medievalist who also works in the sixteenth century, an historian of Europe who also works on the part of the shared civilisation that lies north of the English Channel.
+It grows out of my own scholarly interests which do not fit easily into current academic boundaries: a Renaissance scholar who, by necessity, straddles the ‘Middle Ages’ and the ‘early modern era’, an historian of Europe who also works on the part of the shared civilization that lies north of the English Channel.
 At the same time, I am sometimes an historian of political thought, sometimes an historian of the book, and sometimes an old-fashioned palaeographer.
-The range of my interests is reflected by my involvement with two learned societies: I was for many years a Council member of the Society for Renaissance Studies, and, for five years, I was the Executive Officer to the Society for the Study of Medieval Languages and Literature, who publish Medium Ævum; I am also an Hon.
+The range of my interests is reflected by my involvement with three learned societies: I was for many years a Council member of the Society for Renaissance Studies, and, for five years, I was the Executive Officer to the Society for the Study of Medieval Languages and Literature, who publish Medium Ævum; I am also an Hon.
 Editor for Oxford Bibliographical Society (which has some exciting monographs about to appear).
 You can find out more about my publications and research from other pages on this blog.

 If you are wondering why this site is titled as it is, you can read my explanation in one of the first posts here.